-Despite this plethora of diverse offerings, Google's lead in Internet search is still fueled by its advertising system, comprised of its AdWords and AdSense products (89% of its revenue stemmed from advertising in 2014).
+Despite this plethora of diverse offerings, Google's lead in Internet search is still fueled by its advertising system, comprised of its AdWords and AdSense products (90% of its revenue stemmed from advertising in fiscal 2015).
 Customers of AdWords seek to drive traffic from Google to their sites and generate leads.
 Advertisers bid on keywords and have their ads appear as links on the right-hand column of Google's search results page under the sponsored links heading.

 Through AdSense for Search, Google powers the search capabilities of other publishers' websites and search engines product.
 With AdSense for Content, Google delivers ads to a publisher's website that are targeted to the content on the publisher's site, and the publisher shares in the revenue generated when readers click on the ads.
 AdSense customers are publishers of third-party websites that comprise the Google AdSense Network.
 The AdSense Network includes many small websites, but has also attracted several big players in online publishing and e-commerce, including AOL, Ask.com, and NYTimes.com.

-Google has historically reported year-over-year revenue and net income growth, and fiscal 2014 was no different.revenues climbed from $59.8 billion in 2013 to peak at a record-setting $66 billion in 2014.
-Net income also surged 12% from $12.9 billion in 2013 to reach a milestone $14.4 billion in 2014.
-(Note: the company's 2013 financials were restated to reflect the divestiture of its Motorola Mobility and Motorola Home businesses.)
+Google has historically reported year-over-year revenue and net income growth, and fiscal 2015 was no different.
+Its revenues climbed from $66 billion in fiscal 2014 to a record-setting $74.9 billion in fiscal 2015.
+The company's net income also surged 13% from $14.4 billion in fiscal 2014 to reach a milestone $16.3 billion in fiscal 2015.

-Like its revenues and net income, Google's cash flow from operations has also significantly increased year-over-year.
-Cash flow in 2014 increased to $22.4 billion compared to $18.7 billion in 2013 due to the higher net income and changes in working capital as a result of cash generated from prepaid revenue share, expenses, and other assets.
+Google's cash flow from operations has also significantly increased year-over-year.
+Its cash flow in fiscal 2015 increased to $26 billion compared to $22.4 billion in 2014.
+The spike was mainly due to the company's higher net income and changes in working capital.

-In order to enter new markets and maintain a portfolio of innovative offerings, Google is continuing its strategy of new product development.
-The company launched its Google + social networking service in 2011 to directly compete with market leader Facebook.
+In order to enter new markets and maintain a portfolio of innovative offerings, Google is continuing its strategy of investment in innovation and new product development.

 Mergers and Acquisitions